lizmat/IRC-Client/DESIGN/01-main.md

 argument, or `False` if no such channel seems to exist.
-Unless our client is currently *on* that channel, that existence is determined with `LIST` IRC command, so there will be some false negatives, such as when attempting to get an object for a channel with secret mode set that we are currently aren't on.
+Unless our client is currently *on* that channel, that existence is determined with `LIST` IRC command, so there will be some false negatives, such as when attempting to get an object for a channel with secret mode set.

-The channel object provides the following methods.
-The Client Object tracks state for any of the joined channels, so some information will be cached and retrieved from that state, whenever possible.
+The Client Object tracks state for any of the joined channels, so some information obtainable via the Channel Object will be cached and retrieved from that state, whenever possible.
 Otherwise, a request to the server will be generated.
 Return values will be empty (empty lists or empty strings) when requests fail.
+The channel object provides the following methods.

 ### `.has`